The CEDR Guide to Employee Classification and Wage Compliance

 How Sick Leave Policy Affects You

-If you DO live in any of the states mentioned above, it’s important that you work with an HR professional to make sure that your current sick leave policies are in line with the state and local laws where you live and work.
+It’s important that you work with an HR professional to make sure that your current sick leave policies are in line with the state and local laws where you live and work.

 At CEDR, we find that business owners often think that offering an equivalent amount of PTO to their employees as the amount of sick leave required by law absolves them of the need to look into their state or locality’s specific laws.
 But sick leave laws all go much further than the basic directive to provide a certain number of hours to employees, often including guidelines about how and when those hours are to be applied, how they can be used, and much more.